abdeoliveira/simplecron/README.md

 Note columns are separated by commas.

 `task` can be anything since it is just a control name for your jobs.
-`period` is self-explanatory, `mode` determines the way elapsed time is computed.
+`period` is the time interval between runs of the job (see `config-example`), `mode` determines the way elapsed time is computed.
 There are two possibilities: `clock` and `uptime`.
-The former uses the time as given by the `date` command (which should match the actual time) while the latter accounts the time in which the computer was actually running (sleep times are not taken into account).
+The former uses the time as given by the `date` command (which should match the actual time) while the latter accounts the time in which the computer was actually running, i.e. without taking into account sleep time.
-Then `command` is any command suitable for your system.
+`command` is any command suitable for your system.

 3. Lines containing hashtags (`#`) **anywehre** are ignored.